camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

 ---

-By providing custom tasks to the camunda Modeler vendors may provide special tasks to users through the modelers palette.
-Along with these custom tasks, vendors may ship extensions to the properties panel via which task specific properties may be maintained.
+By providing custom tasks to the camunda Modeler, vendors may provide special tasks to users through the Modelers palette.
+Along with these custom tasks, vendors may ship extensions to the properties panel through which task-specific properties can be maintained.

 ![Custom task extension in action][1]

-This tutorial guides you through the creation of a custom task extension for the modeler.
+This tutorial guides you through the creation of a custom task extension for the camunda Modeler.

 The source of custom task extension that is developed in this tutorial is [available as a sample application][2].

 ## Before You Start

-In this tutorial we do a deep dive into Eclipse extension points and plug-in development.
-Please refer to [exelent][3] [tutorials][4] on the matter if you would like to learn more.
+In this tutorial, we take a deeper look at Eclipse extension points and plug-in development.
+Please refer to the [Extending the Eclipse IDE - Plug-in development][3] and [Eclipse Extension Points and Extensions][4] tutorials on the matter if you would like to learn more.

 Make sure you have the development environment for the camunda Modeler [set up][5].
-This typically involves setting up the Eclipse instance with necessary dependencies, checking out the modeler sources and importing the project(s) into a workspace.
+This typically involves setting up the Eclipse instance with the necessary dependencies, checking out the Modeler sources and importing the project(s) into a workspace.

 ## Creating a Plug-in Project

-To extend the modeler, you need to create an Eclipse plug-in project.
+To extend the Modeler, you need to create an Eclipse plug-in project.
 Do so via `New > Project > Plug-in Project`.

 ![The new project select wizard][6]

 The next steps ask you for the location of the project

-![The new plugin project dialog][7]
+![The new plug-in project dialog][7]

 as well vendor and versioning information.

-![The new plugin project dialog][8]
+![The new plug-in project dialog][8]

 You may optionally choose to generate an activator for your project to hook into the plug-ins life cycle.

 ## Building a Custom Task Plug-in

-The modeler gives you the ability to contribute custom task types via the `org.camunda.bpm.modeler.plugin.customtask` extension point.
+The Modeler gives you the ability to contribute custom task types via the `org.camunda.bpm.modeler.plugin.customtask` extension point.
 Via this extension point you must provide information about the custom task through the [`ICustomTaskProvider`][9] interface.

 ### Configure project dependencies